shagunattri/site/content/posts/shell.md

 ## Defining strings
 with " " or ' ' for literal strings

-but single quotes don't replace the value
+But single quotes don't replace the value

 ```bash
 $ echo 'value is $foo' -> value is $foo